hapax/hapax.github.io/assets/reality.md

 <!-- I'll conclude by returning to our original question: how to be a
 scientist if we can't trust the stereotypes. -->
-So, to be a scientist, you don't need a labcoat.
-You can wear anything you like.
-Your skin can be any colour.
-You can be male, female, or non-binary.
-It doesn't matter.
-As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much more, to be a great scientist. <!-- And with that, I will conclude.
-Thank you very much for listening. -->

 <!-- Far from being empty, the universe is a tapestry of densely interwoven
 stories, more complex and awesome and strange than any human mythology